seldamat/mindcontrol_docs/README.md

     ![](images/mindcontrol_install_init.png)

 Here we see the "Exams" and "Freesurfer" modules.
 We are going to add a new module called "Test".
 First, we need to prepare our data

+## Creating a Python environment

+You can use [conda](https://conda.io/docs/index.html) to create a conda environment that contains the required packages.

+1. Change your working directory to the git repository you cloned in the  last step.

+    ```bash
+    cd mindcontrol
+    ```

+2. If  you do not already have conda on your system, [install it](https://conda.io/miniconda.html).

+3. Use conda to create and activate the environment:

+    ```bash
+    conda env create -f mindcontrol_env.yml
+    source activate mindcontrol_env
+    ```

 ## Preparing and Serving Data